WintonGee/C-Practice/README.md

 **Dictionary**:

 A list/array of objects stored in sorted order by name for this project.
-The time complexity of the search function is log(n), utilizing the binary search.
+The time complexity of the search function is log(n), utilizing binary search.

 **Heap**: